learn-co-curriculum/ruby-search-enumerators/README.md

 `#select`, `#detect`, and `#reject` are part of a family of search and filter type enumerators whose purpose is to help you refine a collection to only matching elements.
 They are way easier to manage than using lower-level methods like `#each` and create meaningful return values based on expressions in a block.

-<a href='https://learn.co/lessons/ruby-search-enumerators' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-search-enumerators' title='Ruby Search Enumerators'>Ruby Search Enumerators</a> on Learn.co and start learning to code for free.</p>